Luxury Holidays in Oman

-Its refreshingly low-rise capital of Muscat woos you with its crumbling forts, colourful mosques and the chaotic charm of Muttrah Souk.
+Oman’s refreshingly low-rise capital of Muscat will woo you with its crumbling forts, colourful mosques and the chaotic charm of Muttrah Souk.
 Nearby you'll also find Jebel Akhdar dubbed Oman’s answer to the Grand Canyon and home to the sandstone city of Nizwa.
 Bronze Age beehive tombs pock the landscape further down the Hajar Mountains chain, the towering dunes of Wahiba Sands promise a magical desert adventure where you can go glamping under Oman's starry night sky and live like a Bedouin.
-A wilderness retreat of its own, a wild swim through the wadis is something special.
+A wilderness retreat of its own, a wild swim through the wadis offers something special.

 If you want some R&R on a white sandy beach, then the tropical city of Salalah is your answer.
-Perhaps Oman’s greatest gem, though, is the rocky fjords and sleepy villages of the dramatic Musandam Peninsula, an exclave separated by the UAE.
+However, perhaps Oman’s greatest gem, is the rocky fjords and sleepy villages of the dramatic Musandam Peninsula, an exclave separated by the UAE.
 Just make sure you explore beyond your beach and hotel, to discover authentic Arabia.

 Beautifully hemmed in by craggy mountains dotted with ancient forts and a shimmering ocean, Muscat is one of Arabia’s most handsome capitals.
 All of the architecture is authentically Arabic, ranging from whitewashed low-rises to sand-coloured villas, interspersed with modern art installations, palm trees and elaborately designed minarets and domes which rise above grand mosques.
 The finest is the Sultan Qaboos Grand Mosque, home to the second-largest chandelier and largest single-piece carpet in the world.
 Its heritage as an important trading hub in the Gulf means Muscat’s port and corniche area always has a bustling atmosphere.
 The best example is the seafront Muttrah Souk, a maze of stalls lining twisting alleyways where getting lost among the smells of sandalwood and frankincense is part of the fun.
 Modern development is evident in Muscat but the city retains its old-world charm, through its architecture and warm and friendly population.